dropbox/stone/doc/generator_ref.rst

     If it exists, it points to a DataType object (another struct) that this struct inherits from.

-is_member_of_enumerated_subtypes_tree()
-    Whether this struct enumerates subtypes or is a struct that is enumerated by its parent type.
-Because such structs are serialized and deserialized differently, use this method to detect these.

-enumerated_subtypes
-    A list of subtype fields.
-Each field has a ``name`` attribute which is the tag for the subtype.
-Each field also has a ``data_type`` attribute that is a ``Struct`` object representing the subtype.

 get_all_subtypes_with_tags()
     Unlike other enumerated-subtypes-related functionality, this method returns not just direct subtypes, but all subtypes of this struct.
 The tag of each